dccuchile/wefe/doc/index.rst

 Contact
 =======

-Please write to .. for inquiries about the software.
-You are also welcome to do a pull request on Github.
+Please write to pablo.badilla at ug.chile.cl for inquiries about the software.
+You are also welcome to do a pull request or publish an issue in the `WEFE repository on Github <https://github.com/dccuchile/wefe/>`_.